jerobado/Study/Design Patterns/Domain Driven Design/Elements of a Domain Model.md

 - e.g., String, Date, Money

 **Service**
-- provide a place in the model to hold behaviour that doesn't belong elsewher in the domain
+- provide a place in the model to hold behaviour that doesn't belong elsewhere in the domain
 - not a natural part of an entity or value object
 - has an interface defined in terms of other domain model elements
 - stateless, but may have side effects